Memphis and Shelby County

 Edward Crump may have been the most powerful man in Tennessee for decades.

 Ida Wells was an African-American woman who launched an anti-lynching crusade in the late 1800s.
-There is an excerpt from her autobiography in the Tennessee History for Kids booklet Just as Free as I am.
-That same booklet contains a description of life in a Memphis public school shortly after the Civil War, by James E. Caldwell.
+You can read about her in the Tennessee History for Kids booklet The king's letter, the captain's flag and other stories.

 Robert Church was said to be the South's first Africa-American millionaire.